 “Every blogger out there has a lot more interests than just blogging.
-Of course there is nothing bad in it.
-One just needs to keep in mind that the business blog he owns is NOT a diary and therefore it should be kept clean of everything else.”
+Of course, there is nothing bad about it.
+One just needs to keep in mind that the business blog he owns is NOT a diary, and therefore it should be kept clean of everything else.”

 5. Posting Without a Plan

-If your last blog post went live over one month ago, it’s obvious you are lacking consistency.
+If your last blog post went live over one month ago, you are obviously lacking consistency.

-Make your blog a part of your marketing plan and a strategic resource in boosting website traffic and business profits.
+Make your blog a part of your marketing plan and a strategic resource for boosting website traffic and business profits.

-It’s this type of “fear – frustration – overwhelm” writing schedule that leaves you exhausted and burnt out.
+This type of “fear – frustration – overwhelm” writing schedule leaves you exhausted and burnt out.